fr3fou/random-stuff/algorithms/point-in-triangle/go/README.md

 ...where `X_1, Y_1` and so on, are the coordinates of each point in the triangle.

-We can then apply the same algorithm to each subsequent triangles:
+We can then apply the same algorithm to each subsequent triangle:

 ```bash
 # Combinations of triangles, given S